Every day for the next 19 years 10,000 Americans will reach age 65. We started out as Baby Boomers, now suddenly we are the “Silver Tsunami”.

 Medicare is a federal program that provides health insurance for those 65 and over, or those with a severe disability, no matter your income.
 Medicare can cover some rehabilitation costs, but not long term care.

 Medicaid is a federal program administered by the state that helps with medical costs for some people with limited income and resources.
 Medicaid can help pay for long term support and services and personal services.

 How to Pay for Long Term Care.

 Many people are under the impression that they have to be impoverished to qualify for Medicaid.
 We’re aware of people who have given up investments, retirement funds, and even homes in the care of a loved one.
 This does not need to happen.
 Medicaid actually allows for a number of assets to be kept.
-These can include a home, a car, personal belongings and household goods, burial spaces and prepaid funerals, and other assets.
+These can include a home, a car, personal belongings and household goods, burial spaces and prepaid burial, and other assets.
 Medicaid also has an anti-impoverishment clause for the spouse of the Medicaid recipient, which includes the retention of income and a substantial amount of countable assets.

 Medicaid Planning, an Elder Law Attorney and Saving Tens of Thousands of dollars.

 Don’t try this at home.
 Medicaid rules are extremely complicated and confusing.
 Often they make no rational sense.
 Also penalties for improper reporting are severe.
 This is where an Elder Law attorney steps in.
 It is their goal to structure your estate in such a way that you get to keep the maximum amount of your assets allowable under law.
 It’s not an exaggeration to say that an Elder Law attorney can save tens of thousands of dollars.

 A CUSTOM LONG-TERM CARE PLAN